 History of the Bangladesh Flag

-The national flag of Bangladesh consists of a green background with a red circle in the middle, slightly offset from the center so that when the flag is flying by mast, it appears central to the overall design.
+The national flag of Bangladesh consists of a green background with a red circle featured prominently in the center.
+The circle is positioned slightly off-center so that it appears to be centered when flying on a pole with a sleeve or heading.

-The flag of Banglesh that we see today was first flown and adopted on January 17th, 1972.
-The green field represents the lush greenery of the land of Bangladesh.
-With its tropical seasons and sunshine, Bangladesh has plenty of green covering its landscape.
-The red circle represents both the sun rising and setting over the green land and of the blood of the men who sacrificed their lives in the battle for the independence of Bangladesh.
+The current flag of Bangladesh was adopted on January 17th, 1972.
+The green background color represents the lush greenery of the land of Bangladesh; With its tropical seasons and sunshine, the landscape of Bangladesh features an abundance of green foliage.
+The red circle represents both the sun rising and setting over the green land and the blood of those who sacrificed their lives in the battle for the independence of Bangladesh.

 Bangladesh National Anthem